-Food and drink: The big dining area at the back of the fourth floor is informal and fun.
+Food and drink: Four, aka the fourth floor, offers an enormous informal dining hall and bar as well as an expansive terrace ideal for drinks in good weather.
 China Grill handles food, and it's conventional at breakfast with inventive small plates after that and into the night.
 The bar can hop.
 And special events are frequent (check the hotel's Facebook page for the latest info -- the Yotel website is often out of date).
 The showpiece is the weekly Eat You Brunch, a two-hour (they time you) all-you-can-eat-and-drink extravaganza -- a contemporary riff on the grand hotel brunches at grand dame places like the Waldorf.
 For an up-close look at the Yotel brunch see our blog post on under What Others Say.

 Amenities: Free WiFi.
 The gym is small but well equipped.
 Each floor is equipped with a mini-kitchen galley serving coffees, soft drinks and water and housing a microwave for heating up take-away food.
 The Yobot stores bags for $2 before and after you check in and out – and is entertaining to watch to boot.